 The Western Australian Regional Forest Agreement (RFA) is specific to the south-west region of Western Australia.
 The agreement was signed by the Australian and Western Australian governments on 4 May 1999, establishing the framework for the sustainable management of the forests of the south-west region of Western Australia.

-The Western Australian Land Tenure and Zoning Map (April 1999) PDF [3.5 MB] identifies the extent of the comprehensive adequate and representative reserve system in the south-west region of Western Australia.
+Western Australian Land Tenure and Zoning Map (April 1999) PDF [3.5 MB, 1 page] identifies the extent of the comprehensive adequate and representative reserve system in the south-west region of Western Australia.

 Western Australian RFA five-yearly reviews